-The word Walima is derived from “Awlama,” which means accumulating or amass.
-The Arabs organized Walima for supper or meals, where individuals were welcomed and gathered.
+The word valima is derived from “Awlama,” which means accumulating or amass.
+Walima was organized by Arabs for supper or meals, Where individuals were welcomed and gathered.
 Later on, the term got exclusive for the wedding dinner.

 Walima celebration is a Sunnah of our beloved Messenger of Allah (Peace Be Upon Him) and has significant importance in Islam.
 It is an outward articulation of appreciation and joy and a unique method for publicizing the marriage, which Islam promotes extraordinarily.

 One can judge the importance of Walima by the fact that the Messenger of Allah (Peace Be Upon Him) himself gave a Walima after his marriages.
 Holy Prophet served meat and bread on the event of his marriage with Zaynab bint Jahsh رضي الله عنهم, Sawiq (a sort of sweat-dish cooked with dates and barley) on the event of his marriage with Safiyya رضي الله عنهم.

 Hence, it is a Sunnah.
 Islam emphatically prescribes to have a Walima.

 Ibn Qudamah, the famous Hanbali Imam, narrates in his renowned book, al-Mugni: